What is a urinalysis?

 What substances are detected by the chemical analysis of urine?

-Protein.
+1. Protein.
 The presence of protein in urine is called proteinuria.
-Mild proteinuria in a concentrated urine may not be cause for concern, but proteinuria in dilute urine should be investigated since it may signal developing kidney disease.
+Mild proteinuria in concentrated urine may not be a cause of concern, but proteinuria in dilute urine should be investigated since it may signal developing kidney disease.
 The significance of proteinuria is often determined by doing a second test called the protein:creatinine ratio (for more information, see handouts "Urine Protein", and "Urine Protein:Creatinine Ratio").

-Ketones.
+3. Ketones.
 Ketones appear in urine whenever the body breaks down excessive amounts of stored fat to meet its energy needs.
-This occurs most frequently in diabetes mellitus, but can also be found in healthy animals during prolonged fasting or starvation.
+This occurs most frequently with diabetes mellitus, but can also occur in healthy animals during prolonged fasting or starvation.

 A positive reading for blood can also be seen with a disease called hemolytic anemia, in which red blood cells are destroyed and a protein called hemoglobin is released.
 Hemoglobin passes into the urine and causes the blood test pad to show positive, even though there is no actual bleeding in the urinary system.

-Occasionally the blood test pad will show positive for blood when there is muscle inflammation or injury.
-This is because damaged muscle fibers release a protein called myoglobin, which is very similar to hemoglobin.
-Myoglobin will also cause the blood test pad to show positive, even though there is no actual bleeding in the urinary system.
+Occasionally, the blood test pad will show positive for blood when there is muscle inflammation or injury, because damaged muscle fibers release a protein called myoglobin, which is very similar to hemoglobin.
+Myoglobin also causes the blood test pad to show positive, even though there is no actual bleeding in the urinary system.
 A specific test for myoglobin can be done if muscle injury is suspected.

 Why examine the urine sediment?